library(lme4); library(lmerTest); library(emmeans)

 Next, let’s load some data.
 It is located here if you want to download it yourself (recommended).

 This data set is for a single wheat variety trial conducted in Aberdeen, Idaho in 2015.
 The trial includes 4 blocks and 42 different treatments (wheat varieties in this case).
 This experiment consists of a series of plots (the experimental unit) laid out in a rectangular grid in a farm field.
-The goal of this analysis is the estimate the yield and test weight of each variety and the determine the rankings of each variety with regard to yield.
+The goal of this analysis is the estimate the yield of each variety and the determine the rankings of each variety for the variable.

 <- read.csv(here::here("data", "aberdeen2015.csv")) var_trial